-Currently, military forces remain camped in the villages and scout patrols occur daily.
+Currently, military forces remain camped in the villages, and scout patrols occur daily.
 Soldiers are ordered to remove all banners speaking out against the gold mine, demanding for rehabilitation, compensation, or termination of the mining operation.
-The soldiers warned that if no agreement to negotiate were reached between the villagers and TKL, the villagers would no longer be allowed to display such banners in the village.
+The soldiers warned that if no agreement to negotiate was reached between the villagers and TKL, the villagers would no longer be allowed to display such banners in the village.

 Follow-up on the May 15th attack

-Nevertheless, the Loei community has asked for a follow up on the criminal lawsuit it filed with police for the May 15th attack by an unidentified gunmen, however there have been no signs of any progress with the investigation.
+Nevertheless, the Loei community has asked for a follow-up on the criminal lawsuit it filed with police for the May 15th attack by an unidentified gunman, however, there have been no signs of any progress with the investigation.
 On 24th July, five students from Daodin were asked to present themselves at the City Hall when they came to collect information on the attack.
-There the students were asked to hand over their student IDs, and the military also asked for finger prints and photocopies of the student’s ID cards.
+There the students were asked to hand over their student IDs, and the military also asked for fingerprints and photocopies of the student’s ID cards.
 The students were also interrogated on the object and motivation of their visit in relation to the 15th May attack.

 *To learn more about KBRK and PI’s Protection Desk in Thailand, click here.